valohai/docs/source/howto/setup/deployment/aws-eks-cluster.rst

     * Certificate authority
 * ECR name - Copy the URL you see when creating a new repository in your ECR (for example accountid.dkr.ecr.eu-west-1.amazonaws.com)
-* External IP of the ingress-nginx
-    * Run ``kubectl -n ingress-nginx get service/ingress-nginx-controller`` to see the IP